nationalarchives/tdr-statuses/README.md

 ## Running locally
 There is a `LambdaRunner` class which can be run.
 You can change the input json as necessary.
-You will need to set the `DB_PASSWORD` environment to the password of your local database.
+You will need to set the `DB_PASSWORD` environment to the password of your local database and `USER_NAME` to the username.